jal2/ftp_proxy/README.md

 ```
 into *sites-enabled/000-default.conf*.
 We also need the *WSGIScriptAlias* from above.

+## Limitiations

+1. No handling of authentication for ftp.

 ## TODO
 1. Test with Nexus Repository Manager.
 2. ~~Use mod_rewrite of Apache2 to get rid of the CGI style parameter passing in the URL - I'm not sure, if Nexus Repository Manager is happy with this.
 Preferably, the download above should work with this URL:
 *http://localhost/ftp/ftp.gnu.org/gnu/hello/hello-2.7.tar.gz*~~
+3. Test with escaped chars in the ftp URL.